To view Moon Bathing please use the Vimeo link and password below:

 Moon Bathing is a single screen video installation 2.30 minutes in duration; a blend of video and hand-coloured images exploring female sexuality, lunacy and landscape, accompanied by a recitation of Klara du Plessis’ poem “Someone other than else”.

-Moon Bathing is Salmon’s newest work developed while an artist-in-residence at Can Serrat, Montserrat, Spain (2018).
+Moon Bathing was developed during an artist-in-residence at Can Serrat, Montserrat, Spain (2018).
 Drawing on the historic romanticism associated with the surrounding mountainous landscapes and referencing the literary works of Daphne du Maurier and Jean Rhy’s Wide Sargasso Sea, Salmon examines the relationship between female sexuality, desire, lunacy and landscape.
 Using herself as sole subject matter in a series of nighttime performances, Salmon uses digital and analogue long exposures to capture intimate scenarios between multiple selfs; presenting the female figure(s) in tender or sexualised relationships or roles: as self, lovers, family members or friends.

 Harking back to the dream-like, magical affect reminiscent of early photography and film, Salmon uses the traditional post-production technique of hand colouring with the contrasting starkness of black and white to create a narrative that appears to flicker and move in breath-like rhythms that fall and rise between reality/fantasy, conscious/sub-conscious and dreamer/dreams.